 What's my secret?
 A basic, pantry staple you probably already have on hand - raisins!

 If you only enjoy raisins as a snack, let me tell you, you've been doing the raisin thing all wrong.
-Sure, a handful of raisins is a nutritious option to tide you over between meals, and a sprinkle of raisins is a lovely topping for your oatmeal.
+Sure, a handful of raisins is a tasty option to tide you over between meals, and a sprinkle of raisins is a lovely topping for your oatmeal.
 But by far, my favorite use for raisins is as a sugar substitute in baking.

-To make a sweet, raisin paste, simply soak raisins in warm water for 5-10 minutes then puree in a food processor.
-The paste can be used to sweeten smoothies, oatmeal, on peanut butter sandwiches, to make condiments (try it in my honey-bourbon barbecue sauce!) and in baking, where you can substitute 2/3 cup raisin paste for 1 cup of sugar.
+To make a sweet, raisin paste, simply soak raisins in warm water for 15 minutes then puree in a food processor, adding a little bit of soaking liquid if needed to thin.
+The paste can be used to sweeten smoothies, oatmeal, on peanut butter sandwiches, to make condiments like barbecue sauce, and in baking, where you can substitute 2/3 cup raisin paste for 1 cup of sugar.
 You'll likely need to increase the dry ingredients too.

 Although there's nothing wrong with using sugar in baking, I do love to experiment with fruit as a sweetener.
 I often get questions about natural sugars, like that in fruit, vs added sugars.
 Natural occurring sugars, like those found in raisins, are sugars found in whole foods.
 They come in the package of a whole food, which provides nutrients like fiber (in fruit) and fat/protein (in dairy), which slow the release of sugar into the bloodstream.
 These whole foods contain other vitamins, minerals and phytonutrients which also have a beneficial effect on blood sugar regulation.